openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 *****************

 .. meta:
-    frontend_status: Done
+    frontend_status: Partly

-The term *optional chaining operator* (*'?.'*) is used as it effectively covers accesses to an object's property, or calls to functions.
-If the object to the left of (*'?.'*) is *undefined* or *null*, then the evaluation of the entire surrounding expression is dropped, and *undefined* is used as the result of the expression.
+The term *optional chaining operator* (*'?.'*) is used as it effectively covers accesses to object properties or function calls.
+If the object to the left of (*'?.'*) is *undefined* or *null*, then the evaluation of the entire surrounding expression is omitted.
+The result of the expression is then *undefined*.

 .. index::
    chaining operator